barasoch-art/english-for-designers/case/index.md

 ## 🔍 Research & Inspiration

+I looked at different museum websites to understand how they work.

+I found common problems:

+* too much text
+* weak structure
+* confusing navigation

-I analyzed existing museum websites and collected references focused on:
+I also collected visual references focused on clean layouts and strong images.

-* layout structure
-* typography
-* content hierarchy
-* visual storytelling

-I identified common issues such as cluttered layouts and lack of clear navigation.

----

 ## 🧠 Concept

-The concept was based on creating a **calm, gallery-like digital experience**.
+The concept was to create a **calm, gallery-like digital experience**.

 The design aims to:

-* simulate the feeling of being in a museum
+* feel like a real museum space
-* emphasize artwork through spacing and composition
+* highlight artwork through spacing and layout
-* use minimal but warm visual language
+* use simple and warm visual language

----

 ## ⚙️ Process

 ### 1. Analysis

-I explored how users interact with museum websites and identified key content areas:
+I explored how users interact with museum websites and defined key content areas:

 * exhibitions
 * artist biography
 * ticket purchase
 * contact information

----

 ### 2. Definition

-I structured the content into clear sections and defined the main user flow:
+I structured the content into clear sections and defined a simple user flow:

 * landing → exploration → deeper content → action (tickets)

----

 ### 3. Design

-I translated the concept into a visual system including layout, typography, and components.
+I turned the concept into a clear visual system using layout, typography, and components.

 ---